joindin/joindin-web2/README.md

         cp config/config.php.dist config/config.php

-1. Change the value of apiUrl to the URL of your development API if you don't want to use the production API.
+1. Change the value of `apiUrl` to the URL of your development API if you don't want to use the production API.

+       Note that if you are connecting to the production API, you will find that you won't be able to log in as you don't have the correct oauth client_id.

+       **Create a local copy of the API from the [GitHub project](https://github.com/joindin/joindin-api) and then you can log in to it from your web2 installation**

 ## Other Resources